Hasstrup/bonify-challenge/README.md

     ```

-- **Link Libraries:**
+- **Install CocoaPods and pods:**
-    After a successful install, Link the libraries by running
+    After a successful install, Install the following pods by running

     ```
-     react-native link
+     cd ios
+     pod install

     ```
+    // Note that this was bundled with cocoapods 1.6.1 so you might have to update yours :)

 - **Get a a Google Maps API Key & Youtube Key:**
    If you need the search location feature to work, you'll be needing the google maps api key and the youtube api key.
 I'll be emailing a private note with mine, so you can use it to view the project.
 When you have gotten the keys replace them by